John L. Sullivan: Boxing career

+Charley Mitchell fight

+In March of 1888, Sullivan fought Charley Mitchell, an English prize-fighter, for 39 rounds in defense of his world title.

-Mitchell came from Birmingham, England and fought Sullivan in 1883, knocking him down in the first round.
-Their third meeting took place in 1888 on the grounds of a chateau at Chantilly, France, with the fight held in driving rain.
-It went on for more than two hours, and by the end of the bout, both men were unrecognisable and had suffered so much damage that neither could lift their arms up to punch.
-Both men couldn't continue and the contest was considered a draw.
+Mitchell was from Birmingham, England and had fought Sullivan in 1883, knocking him down in the first round before the police halted the contest in the third.
+Their second meeting took place on March 10, 1888 on the grounds of a chateau at Chantilly, France, with the fight held in driving rain.
+It went on for more than two hours, and by the end of the bout, both men were unrecognizable and had suffered so much damage that neither could lift his arms up to punch.
+Both men couldn't continue, and the contest was considered a draw.

 At this point, the local gendarmerie arrived and arrested Mitchell.
-He was confined to jail for a few days and later fined by the local magistrate, as bare-knuckle boxing was illegal in France at that time.
+He was confined to jail for a few days and later fined by the local magistrate, because bare-knuckled boxing was illegal in France at the time.
 Swathed in bandages, Sullivan was helped to evade the law and taken across the English Channel to spend the next few weeks convalescing in Liverpool.